C3BI-pasteur-fr/python-course-1/source/Data_Types.rst

 Exercise
 --------

-| il2_human =
-| 'MYRMQLLSCIALSLALVTNSAPTSSSTKKTQLQLEHLLLDLQMILNGINNYKNPKLTRMLTFKFYMPKKATELKHLQCLEEELKPLEEVLNLAQSKNFHLRPRDLISNINVIVLELKGSETTFMCEYADETATIVEFLNRWITFCQSIISTLT'
-| the il2_human contains 4 cysteins (C) in positions 9, 78, 125, 145.
-We want to generate the sequence of a mutatnt were the cysteins 78 and 125 are replaced by serins (S)
+| The il2_human contains 4 cysteins (C) in positions 9, 78, 125, 145.
+| We want to generate the sequence of a mutatnt were the cysteins 78 and 125 are replaced by serins (S)

-write the pseudocode, before to propose an implementation:
+| Write the pseudocode, before to propose an implementation:

+il2_human =
+'MYRMQLLSCIALSLALVTNSAPTSSSTKKTQLQLEHLLLDLQMILNGINNYKNPKLTRMLTFKFYMPKKATELKHLQCLEEELKPLEEVLNLAQSKNFHLRPRDLISNINVIVLELKGSETTFMCEYADETATIVEFLNRWITFCQSIISTLT'

 Exercise
 --------

-#. use again the sv40 sequence and compute the gc%
+Write a function

+* which take a sequence as paramter
+* compute the GC%
+* and return it
-#. generate a "micro" report like this: 'the sv40 is 5243 bp length and have 40.80% gc'
+* display the results readable for human as a micro report like this:
+  'the sv40 is 5243 bp length and have 40.80% gc'

+use sv40 sequence to test your function.